 My name is Emily and I am in my mid twenties.
 My husband and I were both homeschooled growing up (though we didn’t meet until college) and I cannot say enough good things about my homeschooling experience!
 I was homeschooled from 3rd grade until I graduated high school along with four of my siblings!

-Today I am sharing 15 Dos and Don’ts of Homeschooling- from the perspective of an adult who was brought up in a homeschooling family.
+Today I am sharing 15 dos and don’ts of homeschooling- from the perspective of an adult who was brought up in a homeschooling family.
+(And if you homeschool a high schooler, read this important information!)

 DO modify the curriculum to meet the learning style of your child